South West of Ireland Tour – 7 Day

 Morning: The Dingle Peninsula drive is one of the most scenic in Ireland and the National Geographic placed it in one of the top 10 drives in the world and when you do it you’ll appreciate why.
 We will follow this drive from Dingle to the Slea head and onto the view point for the Blasket Islands.
 The Islands are famous for their Gaelic writers and the whole area of Dingle is what’s called a “Gaeltacht” an Irish language speaking region.
 So the guide will teach you a “cúpla focal” (couple of words).

-Evening: So after our playing about on the beach while taking in the views and learning some Irish and hurling.
+Evening: So after our walk and visting the beach while taking in the views and learning some Irish.
 We will make our back to our accommodation for an early night to recharge the batteries for tomorrow’s big adventure.

 Ireland’s Highest Point, Killarney National Park, Stay Killarney